 Once your XML feed is connected, the next step is to map the data fields to match your job board's layout.
 Job Boardly includes a custom field mapping feature that lets you align XML tags with the corresponding fields on your board.

-tag, you can map this custom tag so job titles display correctly on your site.
+For example, if your XML feed uses <job_title> instead of the standard <title> tag, you can map this custom tag so job titles display correctly on your site.

 To set up field mapping, edit your XML feed in the Auto Import Jobs section.
 In the Custom Field Setup area, enter the XML tag names that correspond to Job Boardly's fields.
-For instance, if your feed uses <website>
+For instance, if your feed uses <website> for company URLs, input "website" in the Company URL field.

 Double-check that essential fields like Root, Title, Company, Location, Description, Apply URL, or Apply Email are correctly mapped.
 You can also map optional fields such as Company URL, Remote Work Indicator, Salary, Job Category, Reference ID, Logo, Posting Date, Job Type, and Expiration Date.
 Ensure dates are formatted as MM/DD/YYYY where required.